enumura1/chatbot-flow-editor/README.md

 3. **Export Phase**: Download your flow as structured JSON
 4. **Integration Phase**: Use the JSON in your chatbot application

-## 🌐 Browser Support

-- ✅ Chrome 90+
-- ✅ Firefox 88+
-- ✅ Safari 14+
-- ✅ Edge 90+

 ## 📋 Requirements

 - Node.js 18.0.0 or higher
 - Modern web browser
 - 10MB free disk space

-## 🤝 Contributing

-We welcome contributions!
-This is a development tool built for the community.

 ```bash
 git clone https://github.com/enumura1/chatbot-flow-editor.git